Research Ideascreated date: ; modified date: ; status: finished

 What do we know about happiness today?

 Not much.
-The academic literature seems to be entirely based on surveys which ask people how happy they are.
+The academic literature seems to be mostly based on surveys which ask people how happy they are.
 This seems like an exceptionally bad way to study happiness.

 Many people lack intuitive grasp of numbers.
 How can we help them?